Mass Gainer Protein: What is it, and is it Worth It?

 On top of that, in my experience with them, the shakes didn’t seem to stay consistent throughout the entire tub.
 Near the bottom of the container, the powder color and taste seemed off.
 This led me to wonder if I was getting stuck with a lot more carbs in the last few scoops than protein.

 This could make sense because the less-dense protein powder would be more likely to sit on top, while the dense carbohydrates seep to the bottom.
-So, you may never truly know how much protein, carbs, and fat you'll be getting per scoop ... especially in the last couple servings of a mass gainer.
+So, you may never truly know how much protein, carbs, and fat you'll be getting per scoop ... especially in the last couple of servings of a mass gainer.

 For these reasons, I prefer a different strategy: Making my own mass gainers.
-This is a method that I have a good feeling you'll love too!
+This is a method that I have a good feeling you'll love, too!

 Make Your Own Mass Gainer!